aws-cloudformation/cfn-language-discussion/RFCs/0009-Fn::ForEach.md

   - Identifier
   - [Value1, Value2]  ## Collection
   - 'OutputKey': OutputValue  ## Ex: 'OutputKeyName${Identifier}': 'OutputValue'
+    ## Multiple key-value pairs can be specified within this object
 ```

 ### Parameters

-`Identifier` (String) → Identifier is used to refer to the current element we’re iterating over within the Collection (array of Strings).
+`Identifier` (String) → Identifier is used to refer to the current element we’re iterating over within the Collection (Array of Strings).
 Identifier can be used with Ref intrinsic function within OutputKey and OutputValue.

 `Collection` (Array of Strings) → Array of values that the Identifier can take.
 Each element within a Collection when defined in OutputKey and OutputValue will be resolved and merged to the parent object.